YUME-FF/WordBeating/README.md

 # WordBeating
 ## E-dictionary
   This program is designed to be written in C++ language, establishes a dialog-based MFC program, and connects to MySQL and ODBC databases and data sources.
+  Mainly applied to the inheritance and overloading of classes; the use of dialog boxes; the use of MFC controls; the beautification of controls; custom messages; the use of threads and thread communication; DLL packaging and calling; Finally, an electronic dictionary program with many functions and beautiful appearance is realized.
+## E-dictionary Interface

 ## Function
 - Ability to communicate with and edit databases.